microkits/docs-website/websites/microinjection/docs/core-concepts/registrations.md

 ### Not required resolution

-You can also specify whether the value is not required to be resolved, so an error will not be thrown if a record is not found and `undefined` will be returned.
+You can also specify whether the value is not required to be resolved, so an error will not be thrown if a registration is not found and `undefined` will be returned.

 ```typescript
 import { Microinjection } from "@microkits/microinjection";